opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param scale: Optional scale factor for the computed Laplacian values.
 By default, no scaling is applied (see  :ocv:func:`getDerivKernels` ).

-	**Note:**

-	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.
+.. note::	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See Also: :ocv:func:`Laplacian`,:ocv:func:`gpu::filter2D` .
+.. seealso:: :ocv:func:`Laplacian`,:ocv:func:`gpu::filter2D` .

 .. index:: gpu::getLinearRowFilter_GPU